shashankmishraa/BHIV-HR-Platform/docs/architecture/DEPLOYMENT_STATUS.md

 ## 📊 Deployment Summary

-**Overall Status**: ⚠️ **MOSTLY OPERATIONAL**
+**Overall Status**: ✅ **FULLY OPERATIONAL**

-4 out of 5 services are fully operational with the database schema v4.1.0 successfully deployed and compatible.
-The AI agent service is offline due to platform constraints, but robust fallback mechanisms ensure uninterrupted core functionality.
+5 out of 5 services are fully operational with the database schema v4.1.0 successfully deployed and compatible.
+The AI agent service has been fixed and is now operational with enhanced authentication.

 **Production Readiness**: ✅ **READY FOR USE**